Blogs

 • Diminished or lack of range of motion

-• Neck pain radiating to the shoulder or low back pain radiating to the buttocks and thighs
+• Neck pain radiating to the shoulder or lower back pain radiating to the buttocks and thighs

 • Joint stiffness